LaravelFreelancerNL/laravel-arangodb/docs/from-sql-to-arangodb.md

 `$table->string('email')->unique()` creates a unique skiplist index for the 'email' attribute.

-The `->autoIncrement()` column modifier and `$table->increments('id');` column definition will set autoincrement on the collections _key if used during collection creation.
+The `->autoIncrement()` column modifier and `$table->increments('id');` column definition will set autoincrement on the collections _id if used during collection creation.
 This is solely for developer expectations management.

 ### Indexes
 Index creation defaults to skiplist indexes.
 If you solely need exact matching you may want to change your index